lokidoki102/tp/docs/DeveloperGuide.md

 **Prerequisites:**
 - List all persons using the `list` command.
-- There is currently no `person` with the name "James Cook", "Kris Hua", "Neo Ng", "Grace Tan" and "Chris Ong".
+- There is currently no `person` with the name "James Cook", "Kris Hua", "Grace Tan" and "Chris Ong".
 - "John Carl 1" exists as a seller in EstateEase.<br>

 1. **Add buyer**